acbrauns/Quote_Capture/README.md

 # Quote Capture

 #### A virtual quoteboard for Android
 Quote Capture is an app that allows users to store quotes they like and display them via a homescreen widget.
 Clicking the widget opens up the user's "quote library" to which new quotes can be added.
-To put it bluntly: this is the place the keep the ridiculous and hilarious things your friends say.
+To put it bluntly: this is the place to keep the ridiculous and hilarious things your friends say.

 There are many apps that have a library of quotes from Mother Teresa, Steve Jobs, and other inspiring people.
 But this is a place for the everyday quote.
 For out-of-content phrases, memorable lines from TV, or that one eccentric member of your family.
 Future functionality will include the option to make the widget automatically display a random quote each day.